Database

 Section titled “forRootAsync()”Use forRootAsync() when connection details come from another provider:

-DatabaseModule.forRootAsync({ inject: [AppConfiguration], useFactory: (config: AppConfiguration) => ({ host: config.database.host, port: config.database.port, username: config.database.username, password: config.database.password, database: config.database.name, migrations: ['dist/migrations/*.js'], }),})forFeature()
+DatabaseModule.forRootAsync({ inject: [AppConfiguration], useFactory: (config: AppConfiguration) => ({ host: config.database.host, port: config.database.port, username: config.database.username, password: config.database.password, database: config.database.name, migrations: ['dist/migrations/*.js'], }),});forFeature()

 Section titled “forFeature()”Register entities in the module that owns them.
 This is the standard TypeORM pattern and makes entities available for query building: